Surgical Tech Classes & Courses

 Faster Completion Time

-Most students complete the program in less than 6 months, making it one of the quickest paths to starting a career in surgical technology.
-This fast-track option means you can begin working and earning sooner.
+Most students complete the program in as little as 6 months due to Preppy’s self-paced program, making it one of the quickest paths to starting a career in surgical technology.
+This fast-track option means you could begin working and earning sooner.

 24/7 Support